 HOW CAN I HELP PROTECT MY BABY

-Ask to have a urine culture for GBS and other bacteria done at your first prenatal visit.3 If you have a significant level of GBS in your urine, request a recheck one month after being treated.
+Ask to have a urine culture for GBS and other bacteria done at your first prenatal visit.(4) If you have a significant level of GBS in your urine, your provider should prescribe oral antibiotics at the time of diagnosis.
+GBSI advocates a recheck (“test of cure”) one month after treatment.

 Get a copy of all culture test results and keep them with you!

 Tell your provider if you are allergic to penicillin.
-There are IV antibiotic alternatives.7
+There are IV antibiotic alternatives.(8)

 Know that “alternative medicine” treatments such as garlic or tea tree oil have not been proven to prevent your baby from becoming infected.8 Some are unsafe.

-Avoid unnecessary, frequent, or forceful internal exams.
-Knowing how far you are dilated does not accurately predict when your baby will be born and may push GBS closer to your baby.8 Vaginal or perineal ultrasounds are a less invasive option.9
+Avoid unnecessary, frequent, or forceful internal exams which may push GBS closer to your baby (9).
+(Knowing how far you are dilated does not accurately predict when your baby will be born.)
+Vaginal or perineal ultrasounds are a less invasive option.(10)

-Discuss the benefits vs. risks of possible methods of induction with your provider early in pregnancy as not all providers ask before “stripping” (also known as “sweeping”) membranes.
+Discuss the benefits vs. risks of possible methods of induction with your provider well before your due date as not all providers ask before “stripping” (also known as “sweeping”) membranes.

 If you are having a planned C-section, talk to your provider about the risks vs. benefits of starting IV antibiotics well before your incision.
 C-sections may not completely prevent GBS infection although the risk during a planned C-section is extremely low if performed before your labor starts/water breaks.